puppetlabs/puppet-docs/source/references/0.24.6/type.markdown

 <p>The group to run the command as.
 This seems to work quite
-haphazardly on different platforms -- it is a platform issue not a Ruby or Puppet one, since the same variety exists when running commnands as different users in the shell.</p>
+haphazardly on different platforms -- it is a platform issue not a Ruby or Puppet one, since the same variety exists when running commands as different users in the shell.</p>

 ##### logoutput